 Visit one of the oldest continuously operating breweries in the nation!
 The Stevens Point Brewery has been a local favorite since 1857.
 During the summer, make a stop at their "Point Patio" to pair their outdoor space with one of their tasty beers.

 25. Head out for free live music

 Check out live music every Wednesday and Thursday night in Stevens Point.
 On Wednesday catch Notes at Night, PJ's Live, and the City Band.
 Then on Thursday listen to Levitt AMP at Pfiffner Park.
 Can't get enough live music?
 View a full lineup of events in the area for more.

 26. Enjoy a festival and fireworks

 Mark your calendar and head out for family fun with a perfect summer festival.
-Filled with food, crafts, live music, and a firework show, Celebrate Plover is a summer event you can't miss out on!
+Filled with food, crafts, live music, and a firework show, Riverfront Rendezvous is a summer event you can't miss out on!

 27. Swing in the hammock chair

 Head to Sunset Point Winery and enjoy a tasty glass of wine while sitting back and relaxing in one of their swings.
 Be sure to beat the heat this summer with a wine slushie!